 Please don't put your name/identifying info on the piece itself.
 If you send electronically, it'll be in the submitter info only, and that doesn't get forward to our readers.
 If you send via the mail, include a detachable cover page.

-Email nmp--at--thediagram.com with further questions if you have them.
+Email contest--at--thediagram.com with further questions if you have them.

 How to Get Your Work to Us (electronic, preferred)

-REQUIRED STEP ONE: Pay contest fee through Paypal* by filling out the form below with your last name and the manuscript title, then clicking on the [Add to Cart] button just below this paragraph.
+REQUIRED STEP ONE: Pay contest fee through Paypal* by filling out the form below with your last name and the manuscript title, then clicking on the [Buy Now] button just below this paragraph.
 You may use a credit card if you like (or a checking account etc.).
 No need to create an account.
 Once you complete step one it will click through to a page with step two on it (also copied below just in case).

 *If you have a hard time with paypal for any reason, drop us a line.
 We can take credit cards directly if you'll send us the info via email (card #, CVV (3 digit code on back), expiration date, billing address w/zipcode) at nmp--at--thediagram--dot--com, or we can give you a phone # to leave it on voicemail if you'd rather.

 Note: only one file may be submitted through the submissions manager.
 PDF preferred, or Word format (.doc, .docx), or .rtf is fine if necessary (we cannot read any other word processing formats; sorry).
 If your submission is more than one file, copy and paste it into one file or otherwise attach it.
 A zipfile would be acceptable if that's easier.

 If you'd like your complimentary copy of the winning chapbook (or another chapbook in our series—please

 specify which, if any, on the envelope), mail us a self-addressed 6" x 9"